asimonf/ArvidSharp/README.md

 I'm also looking for ways to remove double-buffering and add proper vsync timing monitoring to implement a real virtual vsync.

 This is a WIP and is not in any way usable right now.

+This is provided as is without warranty and, as such, you should use this at your discretion.

+I must also add licencing notices, but just in case, I don't claim ownership of anything done by either TI or Marek (original creator of libarvid and arvid-client).
+The pasm executable was built by me and is included for ease of use.

+This project is derived from Marek's work and it wouldn't be possible without his help.